 Love…the shows at Penlee Park Open Air Theatre

 Found in the heart of Penzance, the Penlee Park Open Air Theatre offers another distinctive performance space, set against a backdrop of privet hedges.
-Expect a varied programme of original shows from a wealth of local and national theatre groups, including a number of Shakespeare productions and child-friendly entertainment.
+Visitors can expect a varied programme of original shows from a wealth of local and national theatre groups, including a number of Shakespeare productions and child-friendly entertainment.

 Discover…Regent’s Park Open Air Theatre

-If you’re a visitor to the capital hungry for more cultural arts, you head to Regent’s Park Open Air Theatre, one of London’s largest theatre spaces, set amid the greenery of the iconic Royal Park.
+Visitors to the capital hungry for more cultural arts can head to Regent’s Park Open Air Theatre, one of London’s largest theatre spaces, set amid the greenery of the iconic Royal Park.
 Renowned for exceptional outdoor performances, many of which move on to the West End or Broadway, William Shakespeare’s Romeo & Juliet and Rodgers and Hammerstein’s Carousel are among those on the bill for summer 2021.
-If you want to get back to nature prior to a performance, you can also wander along the Regent’s Canal or come face-to-face with the endangered animals at the nearby ZSL London Zoo.
+Those wanting to get back to nature prior to a performance can also wander along the Regent’s Canal or come face-to-face with the endangered animals at the nearby ZSL London Zoo.

 Like…the history of St Michael’s Mount?

 Situated just off the southern coast of Cornwall and connected to the mainland by a causeway at low tide, St Michael’s Mount is a tidal island with a long and varied history.
 By turns a medieval priory, a fortified castle and a family home, the preservation of the site now falls to the National Trust, which maintains the buildings and slopping terraces housing hundreds of exotic plants.
 Visitors can wander among the walled garden, dating back to the 1780s, climb to the gun batteries at the island’s summit for spectacular coastal views, and discover the legend of Archangel Michael, said to ward fishermen away from danger.

 Love…the mysteries of Tintagel